 In the Senior School, students are given the opportunity to specialise in various scientific disciplines and have the chance to explore scientific phenomena through extensive practical activities.

 Within the SACE program, students can select from Biology, Chemistry, Physics, Psychology and Scientific Studies.
 In the IB Diploma Programme, in which a Science subject must be chosen, Biology, Chemistry, Physics, Sports, Exercise and Health Science as well as an interdisciplinary subject, Environmental Systems and Societies are offered.

 Pembroke has a stellar history of Year 12 achievements in Science, including multiple subject merits received in both SACE and IB for each of several years.

 Pembroke offers many activities to enrich students’ understanding of Science.
 Scientific learning, exploration and investigations take place at Monarto Zoo, the Adelaide Zoo, the Botanic Gardens, Urrbrae Wetlands, SAHMRI, the University of Adelaide, Flinders University, and the South Australian Museum – just to name a few.
 Our Science program is further enhanced by a range of outstanding experts-in-residence, visiting speakers and presentations.
-In addition, students are given the opportunity to expand their horizons by participating in the Oliphant Science Awards, the Australian National Chemistry Quiz, the International Competitions and Assessments for Schools: Science (ICAS Science) and the Australian Science Olympiad Program.
+In addition, students are given the opportunity to expand their horizons by participating in the Oliphant Science Awards, the Australian National Chemistry Quiz, the International Competitions and Assessments for Schools: Science (ICAS Science), the Science and Engineering Challenge and the Australian Science Olympiad Program.
 Students work on interdisciplinary projects such as the CO2 Dragster project between Technology and Science, as well as the Meta Praxis project between Science, Drama, Music and Art.